WhiteboxHub/avatar_docker_compose/README.md

    - Ensure the database volumes are set up correctly.

 3. **Configure Database Credentials**
-   - Use the correct database name and password to connect to the local MySQL database/any
+   - Use the correct database name, password, host, and port to connect to the local MySQL database/any
+   - DB_PASSWORD=strongpassword123
+   - DB_USERNAME=root
+   - DB_NAME=wbl_db
+   - PORT=3306

 4. **Build and Run the Project using Docker Compose**
    - First, build the containers in detached mode: